shreyapai097/Quant-Finance-Projects/NHPC-Gold-Silver/README.md

 ## Key Observations

-- NHPC showed moderate volatility compared to commodities.
+- NHPC shows relatively stable cumulative returns compared to Gold and Silver ETFs.
-- Gold and Silver ETFs were more stable.
+- Gold ETF tends to have lower volatility, while Silver ETF is more volatile.
-- Rolling correlation revealed that NHPC had a weak-to-moderate correlation with Gold, and even lower correlation with Silver. indicating it is primarily equity-driven rather than commodity-linked.
+- SMA and EMA trends show how the NHPC price reacts around its averages.
+- Rolling correlation reveals changing relationships between NHPC and precious metals, useful for portfolio diversification.

 ---